aaloy/TLG_AntiJoin2SpamBot/README.md

 # TLG_AntiJoin2SpamBot

+THIS IS WORK IN PROGRESS, please use the original repo

 Telegram Bot that figth against the spammer users that join groups to spam their annoying and unwanted info.

 -------------------------------------------------------------------------------------------------------------------------